 The FSCC (Flying Start Children’s Centres) deliver a range of support and services to help children develop and progress by supporting them and their parents.
 The FSCC provides opportunities for young children and their families to access the right support locally, at the right time, and at the right level.

 SWAN UK (syndromes without a name) is the only dedicated support network available for families of children and young adults with undiagnosed genetic conditions in the UK.
 SWAN UK run regular free events to bring families together and provide opportunities to make precious memories.

-Are a charity created with the sole aim of improving young peoples’ lives.
+This charity was created with the sole aim of improving young peoples’ lives.
 They provide funding to children with disabilities, life-limiting illnesses and those who are in extreme poverty across the UK.
-Their grants can fund specialist equipment not available on the NHS, treatments such as a Speech & Language Therapy and Behavioural Therapy, and household essentials and food vouchers to those in extreme poverty.
+Their grants can fund specialist equipment not available on the NHS, treatments such as a Speech & Language Therapy, Behavioural Therapy, and household essentials and food vouchers to those in extreme poverty.
 To apply visit http://www.theboparancharitabletrust.com/apply